How to Decorate a Lampshade – Creating DIY Lamp Shades

 When applying trim, start on the seam of the shade.
 It provides a convenient line for you to follow.
 Apply the glue first, keeping your hands straight and steady for more precise linework.
 As you work your way around, apply the actual trim by gently pushing it against the glue.
 Don’t wait too long or the glue might dry out.

-Some lampshades have only a top or bottom trim, while others have both a top and bottom trim for a beautiful balancing effect.
+Some DIY lamp shades have only a top or bottom trim, while others have both a top and bottom trim for a beautiful balancing effect.
 Choose whichever design fits your fancy.

 5. Don’t forget the bottom.

-If you want material or trim on the bottom, flip the shade and follow step four to add the material to the bottom.
+If you want material or trim on the bottom, flip the shade and follow step four to add the material to the desired area.

 Decorate a Lampshade with Trim and Ribbon